Spin

 “Why do you think I wanted to ride it three times that night?”

 “And your proposal.
 You took me up in the air to ask me to be your wife.
 And let’s not forget, I went into early labor waiting in that line.
 We used to laugh that Jason was afraid of heights even before he arrived.
 But you and I kept going back, didn’t we?
-Up in the air was our place.
-Above the world.”
+Up in the air—that was our place.
+Up above the world.”

 Harvey fought back tears.

-“There was never a day when I didn’t love you.
-I want to go, Vivi.
+“There was never a day when I didn’t love you, Vivi.
+I want to go.
 I want to be with you again.
 Up in the air.”

 “I told you it would happen in its own time.”